pbatard/RaspberryPiPkg/Readme.md

 Note: Because Ubuntu operates in quiet mode by default (no boot messages), you may think the system is frozen on first reboot after installation.
 However, if you wait long enough you **will** get to a login prompt.

-If desired, you can disable quiet boot, as well as force the display of the GRUB selector, by editing `/etc/default/grub` and changing:
+Once Linux is running, if desired, you can disable quiet boot, as well as force the display of the GRUB selector, by editing `/etc/default/grub` and changing:
 * `GRUB_TIMEOUT_STYLE=hidden` &rarr; `GRUB_TIMEOUT_STYLE=menu`
 * `GRUB_CMDLINE_LINUX_DEFAULT="splash quiet"` &rarr; `GRUB_CMDLINE_LINUX_DEFAULT=""`